hgcl/digital-garden/docs/1-reference/§technology-as-process-2020.md

  ## Protestant work ethic

-- [[the-protestant-ethic-and-the-spirit-of-capitalism-1905]] by Max Weber in 1905
+- [[§the-protestant-ethic-and-the-spirit-of-capitalism-1905]] by Max Weber in 1905
-  - In short: [[protestant-work-ethic-lead-to-capitalism]] belief in hard work and frugality shaped the western world and might have lead to capitalism
+  - In short: [[§protestant-work-ethic-lead-to-capitalism]] belief in hard work and frugality shaped the western world and might have lead to capitalism
   - Hard work + unwilling to spend => you do well financially
 - Today: you *need* to have a job = your value as a person
   - Value in working hard, indulgence = bad